Learn more about our Patagonia tours

 Patagonia is huge.
 Like really, really huge.
 South America’s revered southern region stretches over a mind-boggling 1,042,988 square kilometres, covers substantial portions of two countries (Argentina and Chile) and has a mind-bending way of playing with your senses, in every way imaginable.
 Here is where you’ll find it.
 A particularly enticing spot that looks ‘close enough’ takes hours to reach, and if something in the horizon grabs your attention and you think ‘Hmmm….I wonder…’ then forget it.
 It’s probably totally inaccessible.
 On the upside, however, you’ll certainly find plenty of treasures to distract you.

-Your Best Patagonia Trekking Guide includes the 8 most sought-after trekking destinations in the region, as well as tips and hints on the best way to time your visit, how to get here, how to deal with Patagonia’s infamous climate, how to organize all the trekking logistics and, last but not least, how to pack like a boss.
+Your Best Patagonia Trekking Guide is your ticket to South America’s premier trekking destinations.
+It includes the 8 most sought-after trekking destinations in the region, as well as tips and hints on the best way to time your visit, how to get here, how to deal with Patagonia’s infamous climate, how to organize all the trekking logistics and, last but not least, how to pack like a boss.

 Best Patagonia Trekking Destinations

-Torres del Paine NP – Return trekkers have affectionately renamed this stunning place The Towers of Pain.
+Return trekkers have affectionately renamed this stunning place The Towers of Pain.
 But don’t let that be a deterrent.
 One of the largest and most successful biospheres in the world is just over 2500km south of Santiago de Chile and arguably the #1 trekking mecca in all of Patagonia.
 What makes this place unique is the variety of landscapes protected within its borders: spectacular forests, dramatic valleys, rivers and lakes interspersed between some of the most arresting mountains in the region, with the cuernos being the most titillating centrepiece.
-A flurry of wildlife also makes this a premier wildlife watching destination, so the golden visual feasts when trekking just keep on coming.
+A flurry of wildlife also makes this a premier wildlife-watching destination, so the golden visual feasts when trekking just keeps on coming.

-Villarica National Park – In many ways, Chile’s Villarica Volcano is the most ‘exciting’ highlight in Patagonia, simply because it’s so active you just never know if it’ll rumble to life during your visit.
+In many ways, Chile’s Villarica Volcano is the most ‘exciting’ highlight in Patagonia, simply because it’s so active you just never know if it’ll rumble to life during your visit.
 Don’t worry, there’s plenty of experts keeping their eyes firmly fixed on this bubbling beast, so take your full day trek to the crater and adjoining lava caves and run with it.
-At moderate speed, of course.
+At a moderate speed, of course.

-Huerquehue National Park – This temperate forest near Pucon is the most popular alternative to Villarica when said volcano is a little too hot to handle, although this is a fantastic trekking destination of its own accord.
+This temperate forest near Pucon is the most popular alternative to Villarica when said volcano is a little too hot to handle, although this is a fantastic trekking destination of its own accord.
 Least of all because the height and distance grants more than spectacular views, both of Villarica itself and the gorgeous Tinquilco Lake which, from this perspective, sits at the foothills of the picturesque snow-capped volcano.
-This treasured view is usually the first to assault your senses, before you move on to complete the Tres Lagos trek.
+This treasured view is usually the first to assault your senses before you move on to complete the Tres Lagos trek.

-Queulat National Park – A grandiose hanging glacier is the main reason people choose to trek in Queulat yet it’s the kaleidoscope of flora in the park’s evergreen forest that end sup captivates their imagination the most.
+A grandiose hanging glacier is the main reason people choose to trek in Queulat yet it’s the kaleidoscope of flora in the park’s evergreen forest that end sup captivates their imagination the most.
 The juxtaposition of an unforgiving icy horizon, framed by some of the most luscious and verdant wilderness, is truly startling.
-They call this the Enchanted Forrest and enchanted you certainly will be: by the forest trek, the aquamarine glacial lake and the crown jewel, the ventisquero colgante.
-It may not be the biggest glacier, the most famous, nor the most blue, but by golly is it a stunner.
+They call this the Enchanted Forrest and enchanted you certainly will be: by the forest trek, the aquamarine glacial lake and the crown jewel, the Ventisquero Colgante.
+It may not be the biggest glacier, the most famous, nor the bluest, but by golly is it a stunner.
 One of the lesser-visited parks, Quelat is a phenomenal trekking stop on any small group tour of Patagonia.

 Patagonia trekking options